The Aristocrats’ Guthrie Govan on the influence of Joe Satriani and Zal Cleminson

 By Steve Newton

-He plays in an instrumental rock-fusion trio called the Aristocrats, which makes its debut Vancouver appearance July 12 at the Rickshaw Theatre.
+He plays in an instrumental rock-fusion trio called the Aristocrats, which made its debut Vancouver appearance at the Rickshaw Theatre.

 “Well, yeah, he’s a pivotal part of my development,” said Govan.
 “He was a hugely influential player in that period in the ’80s where suddenly he was one of the main guys who validated the idea that you could be a rock-guitar player but still know what you’re doing.